python/devguide/internals/parser.rst

 is and it will unwind the stack and report the exception.
 This means that if a :ref:`rule action <peg-grammar-actions>` raises an exception all parsing will stop at that exact point.
-This is done to allow to correctly propagate any exception set by calling Python C-API functions.
+This is done to allow to correctly propagate any exception set by calling Python's C API functions.
 This also includes :exc:`SyntaxError` exceptions and this is the main mechanism the parser uses to report custom syntax error messages.